-Regular Reviews:
+BONUS Regular Reviews:

-10.1 Conduct regular audits to ensure ongoing compliance and security-quarterly or biannually, depending on the size and nature of your organization.
+Conduct regular audits to ensure ongoing compliance and security-quarterly or biannually, depending on the size of your school.

 GAT+ reports can be scheduled to be monthly, quarterly, biannual or even weekly basis depending on your requirements.